Jala3400/Logo_to_ASCII/docs/how-it-works.md

 1. Process the characters we want to use
 2. Preprocess the image (if necessary), as it is weird that an image fits perfectly the first time.

-You can jump directly to the [explanation of the algorithm](#3-convert-blocks-to-character) if you want, but to understand how this app works you will the first two steps.
+You can jump directly to the [explanation of the algorithm](#3-convert-blocks-to-character) if you want, but to understand how this app works you will need the first two steps.

 ## 1. Characters